 By contrast, Norway took a different route.
 Instead channelling its windfall gains into a sovereign fund – currently worth $485bn and likely to be $1trn within a generation.
 Such is the scale of this, little old Norway and its sovereign fund own.
 An estimated 1% of world equity – a colossal stake for such a small nation.
 Rules such as not spending more than 4% of the fund’s capital in any given year.
 Provides one of a number of steps in place to make sure that future generations inherit a healthy economy – a long term, better society for its citizens.

 One question is what does buying bonds actually do?
 Hard to answer, I am afraid.
 It certainly does create more artificial money in the market but how does that help?
 Hard to answer, I am afraid.

 One economic statistic that remains stubbornly high, in the US, is that of unemployment.
 This has been a key indicator for the US Federal Reserve in spite of all the money pouring into the economy.
-Until unemployment is reduced, and its related friends, consumer spending and housing starts pick up, the US is still in murky waters.
+Until unemployment is reduced.
+And its related friends, consumer spending, and housing start to pick up, the US is still in murky waters.

 So what could be done differently?